ishaqBBC/blog/blog/content/blog/2025-28-03-aws-86-s3-security-bucket-policy.md

 How IAM Permissions and Resource Policies Work Together So, how do - [IAM](https://magicishaqblog.netlify.app/2023-02-03-aws-5-IAM-polices) permissions and resource policies work together?
 To access an S3 object, an - [IAM](https://magicishaqblog.netlify.app/2023-02-03-aws-5-IAM-polices) user or role must have the necessary permissions, as defined by - [IAM](https://magicishaqblog.netlify.app/2023-02-03-aws-5-IAM-polices) policies.
 Additionally, the resource-based policies (such as S3 Bucket policies) must also permit the requested action.
 If there is an explicit "Deny" in either the - [IAM](https://magicishaqblog.netlify.app/2023-02-03-aws-5-IAM-polices) policy or the bucket policy, access will be denied.

-For example, if you create an - [IAM](https://magicishaqblog.netlify.app/2023-02-03-aws-5-IAM-polices) policy that allows "GetObject" on a specific bucket, but the S3 Bucket policy explicitly denies public access, the user will not be able to access the object—even though the - [IAM](https://magicishaqblog.netlify.app/2023-02-03-aws-5-IAM-polices) policy grants permission.
+For example, if you create an - [IAM](https://magicishaqblog.netlify.app/2023-02-03-aws-5-IAM-polices) policy that allows "GetObject" on a specific bucket, but the S3 Bucket policy explicitly denies public access, the user will not be able to access the object  even though the - [IAM](https://magicishaqblog.netlify.app/2023-02-03-aws-5-IAM-polices) policy grants permission.

 ## Deep Dive
 The core of S3 security revolves around Bucket policies, which are defined using JSON.
 A typical bucket policy includes: